glennlopez/Prog-2000/README.md

 -----------------
 I've created this github page for "Intro to Micro and C Programming" in hopes of teaching my self how to use github while learning C; also to help fellow students.
 You can find the <a href="https://github.com/glennlopez/Prog-2000/wiki">Answers to Package Questions here</a>.
 Practice Midterm Exam will be provided by asking me via email (Free).
 I don't give out answers, make a group, work together, and find the solution.

-If you're wondering where all this is going to (the stuff you're learning in Prog-200) its to get you ready for this https://www.youtube.com/watch?v=JXBk6Y79Lrg |
+If you're wondering where all this is going to (the stuff you're learning in Prog-200) its to get you ready for this https://www.youtube.com/watch?v=JXBk6Y79Lrg

 <b>Labs for next term available here:</b> https://github.com/glennlopez/MICR-1240

+<b>Bonus brownie points:</b>  Why use void main(void) vs int main(void)

+Yes, IT IS proper to use void main() in the world of microcontrollers but its bad practice for coding.
+Typically your main() should look like int main(int argc, const char* argv[]){...}

+void main(void) is used becuase microcontrollers don't ever need to "return" anything outside of main.
+Infact, you're typically going to use a while(1) inside main() to loop your instructions over and over again till you turn off the microcontroller.
+In the world of software development, exits are generally represented by a 0 return value from main.
+Any abnormal termination is usually signalled by a non zero return.

+In otherwords, there is no point to using int main(arg) in embedded programs but its good practice since most gcc compilers may not accept returning a void from main.